-E. Robinson McGraw, our chief executive officer, serves as chairman of the board of the Company and the Bank.
-J. Larry Young, who is retiring effective as of the annual meeting, currently serves as "lead director," and we expect that immediately following the annual meeting the board of directors will appoint John M. Creekmore as the board's lead director.
+E. Robinson McGraw, our chief executive officer, serves as chairman of the board of the Company and the Bank, while John M. Creekmore serves as "lead director" on our board of directors.
 The members of the board who meet the definition of "independent director" under the Nasdaq Marketplace Rules select our lead director, except that no lead director is required to be selected if the chairman of the board qualifies as an "independent director."
 The lead director's responsibilities are explained below.